 Learn more about Auditory Processing of Complex Sounds

 This research project focuses on developing a detailed computational model for the responses of auditory-nerve (AN) fibers in the normal and impaired auditory periphery.
 Modeling AN fiber responses provides a useful tool for testing our understanding of the underlying mechanical and physiological processes in the auditory periphery.

 Learn more about Computational Models for Auditory-Nerve Fibers

 We have explored a number of computational models for neurons in the ascending auditory pathway, from the brainstem through the midbrain.
 Our current efforts are focused on modeling the responses of neurons in the auditory midbrain.
 We are developing a comprehensive model that can explain several of the key response properties of these neurons.
 Our goal is a single model that is able to accurately describe responses to a number of stimulus paradigms.
 Such a model will be valuable in understanding the role of this brain region in processing of complex sounds.

 Learn more about Computational Models for Central Auditory Neurons

-Learn more about Modeling the Detection of Tones in Reproducible Noise
+Learn more about Detection of Tones in Noise

 In collaboration with Prof. Joyce McDonough in the Linguistics Department, we are studying neural coding of speech sounds.
 Our approach is to let the properties of midbrain neurons guide our understanding of the codes for commons speech sounds, such as vowels.